wp-plugins/wp-forecast/readme.txt

 == Changelog ==

+= v5.5 (2015-08-25) =
+* fixed deprecated constructor call for WP_Widget which leads to problems with some PHP Versions

+= v5.4 (2015-02-14) =
+* error handling if no icon code found in weather data
+* updated french translation
+* switched to new accuweather server

+= v5.3 (2015-02-11) =
+* error handling if no icon code found in weather data

+= v5.2 (2015-02-08) =
+* updated italian translation Thanks to Peter P.
+* fixed some php warnings
+* fixed dutch translation

+= v5.1 (2014-10-24) =
+* support for using shortcode in normal textwidget
+* update croatian translation Thanks to Stjepan

 = v5.0 (2014-07-29) =
 * made the css a bit more responsive
 * added croatian language (Thanks to Lovrenco)